dalcorso/thermo_pw/README.md

 you just remove the thermo\_pw directory the files of the QE package are not restored and you could have problems to reinstall thermo\_pw.

+## PEOPLE

+The THERMO\_PW code is designed, written, and maintained by Andrea Dal Corso (SISSA - Trieste).
+It is an open source code distributed, as is, within the GPL license.

+I would like to thank all the people that contributed with comments, requests of improvements, and bug reports.
+Some people also found bug corrections or wrote new routines and shared their improvements with me.
+In particular I would like to mention M. Palumbo, O. Motornyi, A. Urru, C. Malica, X. Gong, and B. Thakur.

 ## LICENSE

 All the material included in this distribution is free software;